abdoulaye-96/convertWeight/README.md

 # convertWeight
-this project is for convert weight in kg into g
+this project is for converting weight in kg into g